johnameyer/cards-ts/packages/state-machine/README.md

-<h1 align="center">@cards-ts/core</h1>
+<h1 align="center">@cards-ts/state-machine</h1>
 <div align="center">

 ![GitHub Latest Commit](https://img.shields.io/github/last-commit/johnameyer/cards-ts)
 </div>

 This is a card game framework written in Typescript.
-This package contains the framework and useful components, including functionality to display a card game in the command line.
+This package contains functionality to allow for simple creation and composition of state machines for the games.

-Implementations of a card game must share a certain set of exports to be able to be run, see [Hearts](https://github.com/johnameyer/cards-ts/blob/master/packages/hearts/src/index.ts) for an up-to-date example.

 Contributions of games to the library are welcome on the Github.